sculptdotfun/tremor/CONTRIBUTING.md

-# Contributing to TREMOR.LIVE
+# Contributing to TREMOR

-Thank you for your interest in contributing to TREMOR.LIVE!
+Thank you for your interest in contributing to TREMOR!
 This document provides guidelines and instructions for contributing to the project.

+## ⚠️ IMPORTANT: No Untested Code

+**We do not accept untested AI-generated code submissions.**

+Using AI tools (ChatGPT, Claude, Copilot, etc.) to help write code is perfectly fine and encouraged.
+However:

+- ❌ DO NOT submit code you haven't tested locally
+- ❌ DO NOT copy-paste AI output directly into a PR
+- ✅ DO test everything before submitting
+- ✅ DO understand the code you're submitting
+- ✅ DO verify the app builds and runs correctly

+PRs with untested code will be closed immediately.

 ## Table of Contents